 What is an alternative sentencing program

-Alternative sentencing programs are non-traditional, rehabilitative options for serving a sentence outside of jail or prison.
-They offer alternatives to imprisonment such as community service, house arrest, probation, restitution, and specialized courts.
+Alternative sentencing programs are rehabilitative options that allow people to serve sentences outside traditional jail or prison.
+Examples include community service, home confinement, probation, restitution, and specialized treatment courts.

 Key Takeaways